MoYusuf1/Weather-App-ICS-372/README.md

 the wind and humidity predictions as well as sunset and sunrise.

 **How is the code structured & where are the classes located**
+* We have a package for each different type of functionality, cache, controller, model.
 * Four Class Definitions
   * `src/main/java/edu/metrostate/model/City.java`
   * `src/main/java/edu/metrostate/model/FiveDayForecast.java`